goliatone/notario/doc/_build/html/_sources/project.txt

 Installation
 ------------

-*on most UNIX-like systems, you’ll probably need to run the following ``install`` commands as root or by using sudo*
+*on most UNIX-like systems, you’ll probably need to run the following* ``install`` *commands as root or by using sudo*

 **pip**

 ::

-      pip install notario
+      pip install Notario.minion

 **from source**